 ‘For I am life, pure and whole, which was not hewn from stones, neither blossomed from branches nor took root from man’s sexual power; but every living thing has taken root in me.
 For reason is the root, and the resounding Word flourishes within it.’

 As well as being blessed with the power of literary expression, Hildegard also had the gift of composing music, “the sacred sound through which all creation resounds”.
 For her, the soul was “symphonic” and resonated with the rhythms and harmonies of the universe.

 Despite not having any musical training, she created choral music for the liturgy, written as texts with nuems (mediaeval musical notation), which are collected together in the Symphonia Armoniae Celestium Revelationum or Symphony of the Harmony of Celestial Revelations.

 Hildegard’s music is commonly described as monophonic and melismatic; moreover, contemporary recordings of her songs reveal a haunting sophistication, often with melancholic undertones, more prevalent in modern chanting than mediaeval plainsong, making for a rich and enduring musical inheritance.

 Hildegard of Bingen lived a very long life and her creative output is almost unsurpassed.
-Regrettably before she died, a scandal erupted in the nunnery at Rupertsberg involving the burial of a young nobleman—believed by the Church to have been excommunicated—in the covent cemetery.
+Regrettably, before she died, a scandal erupted in the nunnery at Rupertsberg involving the burial of a young nobleman—believed by the Church to have been excommunicated—in the convent cemetery.

 The upshot of the affair was that the nuns were forbidden to take part in communion or to sing the liturgy.
 Although the situation was finally resolved by much pleading on Hildegard’s part, it left a bitter taste.
 After all, how could a respected abbess be subject to petty protocol after a lifetime’s service to God?